Superrehtard/old_diaspora_wiki/Deploy-Diaspora-at-EngineYard-using-a-Windows-PC.md

 http://windows.github.com/
 Any Git for Windows will do, but GitHub for Windows is pre-configured for GitHub.

-**3)** Sign up for the EngineYard Cloud Free trial at http://www.engineyard.com/.
+**3)** Sign up for the EngineYard Cloud Free (Ruby) trial at http://www.engineyard.com/.
 Create your virtual server environment and application instance using default values.

 Boot the services with default values and use the one click install to install a self signed SSL certificate for testing.
 START by installing and testing the provided ToDo application and make sure that all works.